gatech-genemark/GeneMark-EP-ProtHint-exp/README.md

     ./bin/compare_intervals_exact.pl --f1 full_run_example/expected_genemark.gtf --f2 \
         full_run_example/genemark.gtf --verbose

-The percentage of unique CDS in either of the resuls should be < 0.05%.
+The percentage of unique CDS in either of the results should be < 0.05%.
 Minor fluctuations are possible, depending on the hardware.

-Follow the instructions in `Drosophila_melanogaster/data` folder to prepare genome and protein data.

 The example uses D. melanogaster with proteins from species outside of the same taxonomical family.